Moon Beauty Magic

 Essentially the gravitational pull of the Moon affects how fast or slow things here on Earth will grow.

-Back in the days of ye old beauty queens, women would use Mama Moon as a go-to guide to their hair re-growth rate.
+Back in the days of ye old beauty queens, women would use Mama Moon as a go-to guide for their hair re-growth rate.
 Ladies would look at the night sky and notice the Moon getting fuller over consecutive days, or watch it waning (getting smaller).
 This dictated when they’d undertake certain rituals, such as cutting their lovely locks (or plucking a rouge witches chin hair!)
 I’m revisiting the theory once again, talking to beauticians that are familiar with the theory (even if they don’t believe it!)
 In particular, it’s the hairdressers and waxing professionals who have heard the rumours…

 Go On Then, Give Me The Lowdown…